University of Surrey Boat Club

 Coming to University is a great chance to try new things.
 University rowing is the most prestigious in the world, and many Olympians only start rowing at university.

 Our development programme aims to advance complete beginners to that of a competitive national standard within the year, with successes proven by qualifications of novice crews at Henley Women’s Regatta and beyond.
-This year, six out of the eight men who raced in the Henley Royal Regatta Temple Challenge Cup 2018 crew were taught to row at Surrey, five of them having rowed for less than a year.
+This year, seven out of the eight men who raced in the Henley Royal Regatta Temple Challenge Cup 2023 crew were taught to row at Surrey, four of them having rowed for less than a year.

 Our development programme also targets coxes.
 Coxes receive the same amount of coaching time in order to make for fully competent athletes who will be more than capable of not only steering, but also controlling the mood and drive within the crew.